-“I’m not sure how to help with that,” he said.
-It was Dinara’s turn to hold on while he tried to slither away.
+“I don’t know how to help with that,” he said.
+Now, it was Dinara’s turn to hold on while he tried to slither away.
 It was a favorite dance of theirs, a push-pull.

 “Talk to me.
 Explain it.
 Who doesn’t like Egil stories?”